myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Not erasing the old.
 Not pretending no mistake ever happened.
 Not starting from zero like someone ashamed to have a history.
 Only making a clearer door, stronger knots, and a **Pier** that can receive more feet without making the land panic.
 >
 > If this sounds like a contract, do not rush to call it a contract.
 If this sounds like an event, do not rush to call it an event.
 If this sounds like a plan, do not rush to call it a plan.
-Some universes use different words for the same thing: repairing the road so those who come do not mistake the door for the granary.
+Some universes use different words for the same thing: Repairing the road so those who come do not mistake the door for the granary.
 >
 > ***
 >